implico/sass-core/README.md

 <a name="styles-font-sets"></a>
 ##### Responsive size with font sets
-You will probably need a more ahndy way to define font sizes.
+You will probably need a more handy way to define font sizes.
 It often happens that you have some number of standard font sizes on the website.
 To use the `font-*` mixins more conveniently, you can predefine these font sizes, before the framework SASS import:
 ```sass
 $sc-font-sets: (